 It means that after beginning with the Spirit, we must continue with human effort in violation of Galatians 3:3, and that He Who began a good work in us can’t really carry it on to completion, a violation of Philippians 1:6.

 I could cite dozens of other verses but I think you get the point.
 For further study, I’ve written several articles on the subject.
-You can find them in the Selah directory of the website under Eternal Security.
+(You can see the search for this term on the site here: Search GTF for Eternal Security)

 As for 1 Samuel 28:19, it’s a prophecy of Saul’s impending death.
 The “me” in the passage refers to Samuel, not the Lord.
 Samuel had died earlier and Saul was speaking with him through the witch of Endor.
 Samuel is saying that like him, Saul would also be in the spirit world the next day.